Mentors-Outreach/mentors-outreach/privacy-policy.md

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

 We use Your Personal data to provide and improve the Service.
 By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy.
+Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.
 Our Privacy Policy for Mentors Outreach is managed through [Free Privacy Policy Website](https://www.freeprivacypolicy.com/free-privacy-policy-generator/).

+Our Terms and Conditions (“**Terms**”) govern all use of our Service and together with the Privacy Policy constitutes your agreement with us (“**agreement**”).

 # Interpretation and Definitions